App To Open Archived Messages Mac

 Collections of script statements that can be invoked by name are referred to as handlers in AppleScript, functions or methods in JavaScript, and subroutines in some other languages.
 Throughout this document, these terms are used interchangeably.

 Handlers are generally written to perform a task multiple times throughout a script, such as displaying an alert, writing text to a file, or creating an email message.
 Instead of inserting the same code over and over, you write it once and give it a name.
 You can name a handler whatever you like as long as the name contains no special characters, such as punctuation, or spaces, and isn’t a reserved language term.
-You then call
+You then call, or evoke, a handler whenever necessary by referring to it by name.
+Each time you do, any code in the handler runs.
+Handlers can optionally be written to receive information as input for processing (parameters), and can return information as output (result or return value).

 Handlers provide a way to organize your code by breaking it up into smaller, manageable, modular chunks.
 This can be useful when troubleshooting; you can narrow in on a single handler to resolve a problem, rather than sorting through a long, complex script.
 It also makes future script updates easier, as you can change behavior in one place to affect an entire script.